engtuncay/engtuncay.github.io/svelte/notes/svelte-01-basic.md

 ## 1.2 Your first Component

 In Svelte, an application is composed from one or more components.
-A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a .svelte file.
-The App.svelte file, open in the code editor to the right, is a simple component.
+A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a `.svelte file`.
+The `App.svelte` file, open in the code editor to the right, is a simple component.

-Adding data
+🔔 Adding data

 A component that just renders some static markup isn’t very interesting.
 Let’s add some data.

 First, add a script tag to your component and declare a name variable: